ayv8er/claim-community-cluster-demo/README.md

 ### Required Environment Variables

-Create a `.env.local` file in the root directory with the following variables:
+The `.env.local` file in the root directory has the following variables:

 ```bash
 # Required public environment variables for client-side (prefixed with NEXT_PUBLIC_)